-Six or so months before your teenager gets a permit, experts recommend parents start narrating what they’re doing as they drive.
+Six or so months before your teenager gets a permit, experts recommend that parents start narrating what they’re doing as they drive.
 “I’m turning left up here, so I’m putting on my turn signal, getting in the left lane, and slowing down . . .”
 It doesn’t have to be every time, but if you can do it enough, your teenager will enter the permit phase ahead of the game.

 This is the year when the majority of teenagers start the driver’s licensing process.

 Step number one: The permit, which requires a written test.
 A permit allows your teenager to drive with an adult in the car.